techsolidaritylab/on-the-move/docs/logistics.md

 From the hotel walk to the executive drive trolley stop.
 Jump on the Blue line trolley headed to San Ysidro.
 Get down 2 stops later at UCSD Central Campus station.
 The Central Campus station is right beside the Design and Innovation Building.

-Head into the building and head to 2nd floor, room 208 is right in front of the stairs.
+Head into the building and head to 2nd floor, Room 208 is right in front of the stairs.

-**Note:** We highly recommend using the trolley only to travel to campus, parking on campus is expensive and can be difficult to find.
+**Note:** We highly recommend using the trolley to travel to campus.
+Parking on campus is expensive and can be difficult to find.
 [**Directions to Design and Innovation Buidling:**](https://maps.app.goo.gl/uVK5DukWwdsbxYKJ9)